SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 A position that may be appropriate for one trader could be completely unsuitable for another.

-What Can a SEBI Registered Investment Advisor Do?
+What Exactly Is a SEBI Registered Investment Advisor Allowed to Do?

-A SEBI RIA must first understand the investor before providing advice.
+A SEBI registered IA must first understand the investor before providing advice.

 This generally involves collecting information regarding: